If you’ve secured a graduate job in West London, you’ll not be short of things to do in Kensington, Hammersmith,

 Someone in an office management graduate job will support the business by undertaking different tasks – in an advertising agency this might mean budgeting, bookkeeping, planning agendas or preparing proposals.

-What’s great about both these roles is that you’ll get a feel for the advertising industry.
+What’s great about both of these job roles is that you’ll get a feel for the advertising industry.
 You might find that you have an interest in one particular aspect of the business – and this may well be something you move into with time!

 Key skills: Teamwork, organisation, interpersonal skills